MahTimbs/IT-Documentation/Windows Server/Active Directory.md

 ## What is Active Directory

 Active Directory is a Micrsoft directory service that enables administrators to centrally manage a companies users, computers, and other network resources.
-It used to control access to resources and enforce security policies.
+It is used to control access to resources and enforce security policies.

 ---
 ## Active Directory Domain Services Installation